beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 = 0.1.7 =

-* Fixed issue with some installations where attempt to save cookie triggered "headers sent error".
+* Fixed issue with some installations where attempt to save cookie triggered 'headers sent error'.

 = 0.1.6 =